deild/deild/README.md

 ### Hi there 👋

+I'm currently work for [@efluid](https://www.efluid.com) as a software engineer.
-I'm a Software Developer, Macos & Linux Enthusiast!
+Macos & Linux Enthusiast!

 ### Tools and Languages: